ZedCode/docker-msf/README.md

 `sudo -u mallory /msf/msfconsole -L`

+If you want to run msfconsole with sudo, you'll need to do things slightly differently:

+`su - mallory`

+Then:

+`sudo /msf/msfconsole -L`

+A line has been added to the mallory user's .bashrc to preserve all the ruby related paths.

 If you really don't want to use postgres, you can build the image and then just do step 6.

 **FAQ**